-The International Building Code (IBC) classifies buildings into five different construction type categories.
-Construction components included in the rating are: structural framing; interior and exterior bearing walls; floor and roof.
+The International Building Code (IBC) classifies buildings into five different construction types.
+Construction components included in the rating are structural framing, interior and exterior bearing walls, floor, and roof.

 Each category represents a different level of fire resistance, Type I being the most resistive and Type V the least resistive.

-For an interior design project that has major changes, you'll need to find out what the building's construction type is, especially if the building's occupancy classification is changing.
+For an interior design project with major changes, you'll need to find out the building's construction type, especially if the building's occupancy classification is changing.

 An interior designer must have a good basic knowledge of the different types of structural systems.
-You need to be able to read and understand an engineer's or architect's plans and know what the possibilities and limitations are based on the structural system.
+You need to read and understand an engineer's or architect's plans and know the possibilities and limitations of the structural system.